alice-and-eve/2023/index.md

 ![Header Image, Alice and Eve 2022 at TU Delft](assets/header.png)

-Welcome to our free one-day workshop for women studying and working in Computing in the Netherlands.
+Welcome to our free one-day workshop for celebrating women studying and working in computing in the Netherlands!
-Join us, and participate to our poster contest on the topic of your choice.

-Alice & Eve 2022 is a workshop for celebrating women in computing in the Netherlands.
-It aims to bring together talents in the field of computing.
+Alice & Eve aims to bring together talents in the field of computing.
 The third edition of this workshop will be hosted on **18 November 2022** by the Delft University of Technology.

 Alice and Eve event is inspired by the [BCS Lovelace Colloquium](https://bcswomenlovelace.bcs.org/) that started in 2008.
 For more details about earlier editions of Alice & Eve, see the websites of [2021](https://aliceandeve.cs.ru.nl/) and [2020](https://fmt.ewi.utwente.nl/events/aliceandeve2020/).

+Join us, and participate to our poster contest on the topic of your choice.

 ### Registration

 The event is free.
 We welcome everyone from bachelor students to full professors to participate and to attend the event.

-If you would like to attend the workshop, please register here: [TBA]
+If you would like to attend the workshop, please [register here](https://mondai.tudelftcampus.nl/en/event/alice-and-eve-celebrating-women-in-computing/).

 ### Format
 The event is held during a single day, and features: